 - Christmas presents wrapped in light or bright colored paper that coordinate with the tree decor

-Although they may not make the impossible transformation like the Charlie Brown tree, using these tricks may make you remember this quote:
+Although they may not make the impossible transformation like the Charlie Brown tree, using these tricks may make you think of this quote: